 The glorious path

 The “expected” career choice for philosophy, as it is for many humanities fields, is still the professorship.
 Professorship comes in different degrees of prestige, too.
 At the top of the ladder is someone who has job security (“tenure”, which is a status that makes it extremely difficult for a university to fire you) who works at a research-focused university (colloquially called an “R1”).
 More concretely, an R1 university for a philosopher is one where its philosophy department trains PhD students.
 There are also departments that only train master’s students.
-Those are rare and will be discussed in more detail here.
-Those are sometimes referred to as “R2″s, but are also sometimes not distinguished from R1s.
+They may be at schools with comparably less research (sometimes referred to as “R2″s), but can also be at a large R1 who happens to have a small philosophy department.

 Other than these, there are also universities that do no have graduate programs.
 They tend to be liberal arts colleges, or LACs (sometimes SLACs for small LACs or selective LACs).
 Another term you might encounter is PUIs, or primarily undergraduate institutions, which include both LACs and regional universities that grant 4-year degrees but do not have graduate students.
 One can also hold a tenured position at a community college (CC).

 In general, professors at R1/R2s are expected to spend most of their time researching — publishing papers and attending conferences — and secondarily on supervising graduate students and doing administrative work.
 Most of them are not rewarded for undergraduate teaching.
 If you have had bad professors as an undergrad in a big research university, this might be why.
 In contrast, PUIs and CCs place a lot more emphasis on teaching.